-The strategy for BUI removal includes the twenty-one management actions listed in Table 12 of which nine are complete, including the completion of management action 9.15 Wisconsin Point Dune Restoration in 2019.
+The strategy for BUI removal includes the twenty-one management actions listed in Table 12 of which twelve are complete.
 One management action requires no further action (9.16) and the remainder are in progress.
 The anticipated BUI removal date is 2025.